dushr/pyla/README.md

 job:assigned_to:dush
 ```

-Then you can awesome filtering abilities.
+Then you have the following awesome filtering abilities:

 ``` python
 # Get all the jobs